 Based on the Project location and setting, the SWPPP is expected to identify temporary sediment trackout prevention devices at the construction entrance/exit points adjacent to public roadway.
 These BMPs will provide stabilization at the access point(s) to prevent sediment track-out and fugitive dust emissions.
 Linear sediment barriers may be warranted along portions of or the entire construction perimeter to prevent soil erosion impacts.
 Any proposed storm drain inlets will require temporary protection to prevent sediment or pollutants from entering the on-site storm drain system.
-Furthermore, construction activities will be subject to good site housekeeping requirements pertaining to street sweeping, proper waste management, proper material handling and storage.
+Furthermore, all construction activities will be subject to good site housekeeping requirements for waste management, material handling, and storage.
+The proposed interim facilities will occupy an eastern and northern portion of the property, but will be part of a larger common plan of development.
+Therefore, the Project proponent will be required to comply with the CGP by filing the proper permit registration documentation for the interim facilities based on the timing of implementation.
+As such, the temporary SWPPP measures implemented for the whole project will also apply for the interim construction activities.

-During construction, the Project will also be required to comply with South Coast Air Quality Management District's (SCAQMD) Rule 403 and 403.1, which prompt the requirement for preparation and implementation of a Fugitive Dust (PM10) Control Plan.
+During construction, the Project will also be required to comply with South Coast Air Quality Management District's (SCAQMD) Rule 403 and 403.1, which prompt the obligation to prepare and implement a Fugitive Dust (PM10) Control Plan.
 Implementation of the Fugitive Dust Control Plan primarily pertains to air quality, but also supports water quality protection through the requirement of soil stabilization measures to prevent sediment erosion and track-out.
 The concurrent implementation of the required SWPPP and Dust Control Plan plans will prevent the potential construction-related impacts to water quality at the site and its surroundings, therefore resulting in less than significant impacts.